 - The “energy use” range.

-- Textiles need labeling for the type of fabric as well as the care of the fabric.
-There is the Care Labeling Rule, Revised Leather Guides, Cashmere Labeling Conference — to name a few.
+- Textiles need labeling for the type of fabric, as well as the care of the fabric.
+There is the Care Labeling Rule, Revised Leather Guides, and Cashmere Labeling Conference — to name a few.

-All of these truth and advertising laws can be overwhelming for someone just starting out in business.
-Even companies that have been compliant for years need to keep updated about changes.
-An Internet lawyer will save your business time and money by making sure your advertising and marketing is always on the right side of the law.
+All of these truth in advertising laws can be overwhelming for startups and established businesses.
+An Internet lawyer will save you time and money by making sure your advertising and marketing is always on the right side of the law.